humiu/odoo-dev-env/README.md

 ## Setup

-> If you're using Windows:
->
+1. Make sure all requirements are met

+   1.1.
+Docker is up and running

+   1.2. **If you haven't setup an SSH keypair yet**: To be able to forward your git authentication into the development container you need to have **SSH keys** configured.
+This is as simple as calling the `ssh-keygen` command in your terminal and then accepting the default configurations by pressing enter multiple times.
+If you want to read more about it, you'll find detailed information in the main [Git documentation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key), in the [GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), [GitLab Docs](https://docs.gitlab.com/ee/ssh/) and lots of other websites online.

-> Make sure that the **OpenSSH Authentication Agent** is activated and running.
-> [Here's a stackoverflow answer](https://stackoverflow.com/questions/18683092/how-to-run-ssh-add-on-windows/40720527#:~:text=Update%202019%20-%20A%20better%20solution%20if%20you%27re%20using%20Windows%2010) that explains how to enable and start it.
+   1.3. **Windows only**: Make sure that the **OpenSSH Authentication Agent** is activated and running.
+[Here's a stackoverflow answer](https://stackoverflow.com/questions/18683092/how-to-run-ssh-add-on-windows/40720527#:~:text=Update%202019%20-%20A%20better%20solution%20if%20you%27re%20using%20Windows%2010) that explains how to enable and start it.

-1. Make sure docker is up and running

 2. Open a terminal and navigate to your development projects folder, e.g.